Configure a default sensitivity label for a SharePoint document library

 Summary of outcomes:

-You've created and published sensitivity labels, and they're published to the users who will select a default sensitivity label for a SharePoint document library.
+You've created and published sensitivity labels that include the label scope of Items, Files, and these labels are published to the users who will select a default sensitivity label for a SharePoint document library.

 You've enabled sensitivity labels for Office files in SharePoint and OneDrive.
 To check this status, you can run

 (Get-SPOTenant).EnableAIPIntegrationfrom the SharePoint Online Management Shell to confirm the value is set to True.

 To support sensitivity labels for PDFs, you've added support for PDFs in SharePoint.
 To check this status, you can run

 (Get-SPOTenant).EnableSensitivityLabelforPDFfrom the SharePoint Online Management Shell to confirm the value is set to True.

 SharePoint Information Rights Management (IRM) is not enabled for the library.
 This older technology isn't compatible with using a default sensitivity label for a SharePoint document library.
 If a library is enabled for IRM, you won't be able to select a default sensitivity label.

 Site admin permissions are needed to apply and change the sensitivity label in SharePoint.

 Files must contain content to be labeled.
 Empty files are labeled when they are updated with content.